jlobatop/GA-CFD-MO/README.rst

 Airfoil shape optimization
 ===========================

 Airfoils are the classical problem of optimization applied to CFD.
 However, it is usually solved with adjoint methods.
 In this project, a new approach has been used: geometrical optimization with genetic algorithms.
 Two parameter space variable cases have been tested, but both depend on the same search space variables.
 Airfoils have been parametrized with a `Joukowsky transform <https://en.wikipedia.org/wiki/Joukowsky_transform>`_ that depends on mu_x and mu_y as the coordinates of the circle in the Zeta plane.
 Although it may seem that a circle is fully defined with three parameters (x and y positions of the center and radius), the radius in this case must be `fixed <https://github.com/jlobatop/GA-CFD-MO/blob/master/airfoil-parametrization/joukowsky/Joukowsky_fixedR.ipynb>`_ so the circle always intersects (-1,0) or (1,0), having two possible circles in the Zeta plane (and keeping the one that faces the freestream from left to right).
-Making the restriction that |mathTest| ``R=f(mu_x, mu_y)`` instead of having a `variable radius <https://github.com/jlobatop/GA-CFD-MO/blob/master/airfoil-parametrization/joukowsky/Joukowsky_variableR.ipynb>`_, the shape obtained in the zeta plane will look like as an airfoil (more or less) and weird self-intersecting shapes will be avoided.
+Making the restriction that |inlineMathEq| instead of having a `variable radius <https://github.com/jlobatop/GA-CFD-MO/blob/master/airfoil-parametrization/joukowsky/Joukowsky_variableR.ipynb>`_, the shape obtained in the zeta plane will look like as an airfoil (more or less) and weird self-intersecting shapes will be avoided.

 Before showing up the results of the two different optimization, it is worth noticing that the only differences between the two is just one Python script used to include a different fitness computation (and its reference in the `fitness.py`).
 This shows the adaptability of the code.
 The mesh has been previously designed in 6 blocks that have a diamond-shaped airfoil in the center as it can be seen in the next figure:

 .. image:: https://raw.githubusercontent.com/jlobatop/GA-CFD-MO/master/docs/cases/NSGA_joukowskyCDCL/joukRombo.png
+	:alt: joukowskyRhombus
-	:width: 400pt
+	:width: 400
 	:align: center

 This mesh is converted to an airfoil depending on the values of mu_x and mu_y of the Joukowsky transform by applying ``blockMesh`` to a file with the coordinates of the transformation.
 One of the possible airfoils is:

 .. image:: https://raw.githubusercontent.com/jlobatop/GA-CFD-MO/master/docs/cases/NSGA_joukowskyCDCL/joukFoil.png
+	:alt: joukowskyAirfoil
-	:width: 400pt
+	:width: 400
 	:align: center

 Lift and drag